zulip/zulip-terminal/docs/FAQ.md

 **NOTE** Footlinks were added in version 0.5.2.

+### Why can I only see 3 footlinks when there are more links in my message?

+This behavior was introduced in version 0.7.0, to avoid a message with many links having a very long footlinks list below it.

+This can be controlled by giving a different value to the new `maximum-footlinks` setting in the `zuliprc` file, which defaults to 3.

 ## When are messages marked as having been read?

 The approach currently taken is that that a message is marked read when